MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 5. VM\* error page may launch, just ignore and click go.
 (Ignore VM\* file in general and click go at any stage).
 6. Go to `Scenario -> Script Debugging -> JavaScript`
 7. Click on `Get Current Page Header` button
-8. Expect debugger to hit and pause the page.
+8. Expect debugger to hit the breakpoint and pause the page

 ### Help